-Latino Outreach Director
+Latino Outreach Initiative

 Latino community members make up over 30% of Garfield County’s population.
 Unfortunately, Latinos do not come close to being proportionately represented in terms of their voter registration, voter turnout, civic engagement, or leadership positions in our county.
 As a result, we are missing out on crucial viewpoints, voices, and leaders that belong at the table.

-Thanks to some very generous donors we raised the funds to hire a full-time outreach director, starting in the spring of 2022.
 As a long-term project that will require a multi-year investment in order to maximize its full potential, we are continuously seeking funds to extend our Latino Outreach Director's work into the future.
 We would love your support!
 You can donate here.